Centers & Institutes

 - Broader Impacts (up to 1 page).
 Describe potential broader impacts of the proposed activity beyond core scholarship goals.
 Possible items to consider are broadening the participation of traditionally underrepresented groups, linking traditionally disparate disciplines, linking government/academia/industry, enhancing infrastructure for scholarship and instruction, stimulating economic development, improving quality of life, enhancing Oklahoma's or the nation's overall competitiveness, and workforce development.

 - Biographical Sketches (pages as needed).
 Include biographical sketches of key personnel as appropriate (2 pages per person).

 Each USO is required to have an Advisory Committee, chaired by someone external to the USO, which meets at least once per year and participates in strategic planning, budgetary evaluation, and assessment of overall organizational effectiveness.
 Composed predominantly of regular faculty who are not formally aligned with the organization but whose expertise is deemed relevant to center foci, the committee ideally should include external members as well, with all costs of such participation paid by the USO.
 The Advisory Committee is expected to play a key role in major center evaluations.

 Proposal Submission and Review

 The proposal is to be submitted electronically via instructions provided in the program announcement.
-The proposal will be reviewed by the cognizant dean(s), Vice President for Research, Provost, and Research Cabinet, with peer experts consulted as appropriate.
-The Vice President for Research and Provost have authority for approving the proposal, which then is forwarded to the President for final approval and subsequently provided as an information item to the Board of Regents.
+The proposal will be reviewed by the cognizant dean(s), Vice President for Research and Partnerships, Provost, and Research Cabinet, with peer experts consulted as appropriate.
+The Vice President for Research and Partnerships and Provost have authority for approving the proposal, which then is forwarded to the President for final approval and subsequently provided as an information item to the Board of Regents.
 In accordance with university policies on the appointment of administrative personnel and title changes, the appointment of a director and other administrative personnel must be submitted to the Board of Regents for approval.